mjabali/astolfo/README.md

    $ npm start
    ```

-## Start the Testing Framework
+## Running the Testing Framework Manually
-1. Simply make an HTTP POST call to http://hostname:port/start to start the testing framework.
+1. Simply make an HTTP POST call to http://hostname:port/start to run the testing framework.

 That's it!
 The tests should be performed automatically for you.